joeybaker/wheelhouse-router/README.md

 * `router.app.Collections`: Raw Backbone collections (e.g. `new A.Collections.streets`)
 * `router.app.Datas`: Backbone collections with data (e.g. `A.Datas.streets.fetch()`)
 * `router.app.Controllers`: Wheelhouse controllers.
 Probably not that useful external to the router.
+* `router.app._initialRouteHasFired` tracks if the initial route has passed or not.
+Used internally to figure out if the boostrap data should load.
+Could be used by the user to tell analytics tracking that the initial page load should be tracked differently than subsequent, pushState, page loads.

 ### `app.router.render(reqObject, options, collection|model)`
 This method gets attached to the main app router object.
 The rendered view gets saved in `router.Renders`.
 When a new router is triggered, the views events are automatically destoyed and a `remove` event is triggered on the view.